How to choose the best estate agent for you

 Your home is likely to be the most valuable thing you own and therefore choosing the right estate agent to market it for you is essential.

-Tom Currey, sales director of Dales & Peaks Estate Agents, offers his advice:
+Tom Currey, sales director of Dales and Peaks Estate Agents, offers his advice:

 Ask the right questions